-Our outdoor labyrinth at North Campus is open to public, however registration is required.
-Click register button to schedule your Labyrinth walk.
+Our outdoor labyrinth at North Campus is open to the public, however registration is required.
+Click the register button to schedule your Labyrinth walk.

-Contact Natalia at firstname.lastname@example.org to schedule a facilitator to meet your family before a walk if you would like or contact Rev. Hett directly at email@example.com for more information.
-You can also call and leave a message at 614 488.0681 ext 105.
+Contact Christy at email@example.com to schedule a facilitator to meet your family before a walk, if you would like, or contact Rev. Hett directly at firstname.lastname@example.org for more information.
+You can also call and leave a message at 614 488.0681 ext 219.

 Walking the Labyrinths

 The labyrinth is an archetype, a divine imprint, found in all religious traditions in various forms around the world.
 By walking a replica of the Chartres labyrinth, laid in the floor of Chartres Cathedral in France around 1220, we are rediscovering a long-forgotten mystical tradition.

 The labyrinth has only one path in and one path out, so there are no tricks to it and no dead ends.
 The path winds throughout and becomes a mirror for where we are in our lives.
 It touches our sorrows and releases our joys.
 Walk it with an open mind and an open heart.